One of the bedrooms at the Tromso Ice Domes with ice carvings and reindeer pelts on the bed

 Tick off meeting reindeer on your visit to the Tromso ice hotel!

-This is a great way to tick meeting reindeer off your bucket list if you don’t have time to go reindeer sledding or visit a Sami reindeer farm.
+This is a great way to tick meeting reindeer off your bucket list if you don’t have time to go reindeer sledding or visit a Sámi reindeer farm.

 After your free time, it’s back to the bus, where you’ll head back to Tromso via some of the most beautiful roads you can imagine… truly!
+I’ve never minded a 90-minute commute less than on my way to and from the Ice Domes.

-Staying Overnight at the Tromso Ice Hotel
+Can You Stay Overnight at the Tromso Ice Domes?

 View of the interior of the Ice Domes, with a light display that says 'Tromso Ice domes' and pink, blue, and lavender lighting in the interior of the igloo.